Lucas-Nun/database-project/README.md

-# my webapp made in flask.
+# my database webapp made in flask.

 ## what was the purpose